gurverm/pv-eagle/README.md

 ## Usage

-To use this application on your local machine follow the below steps:
+To use this application on your local machine follow the below steps in your terminal:
-- `git clone `this repo
+- `git clone` this repo
 - `cd demo/web`
 - `npm install`
 - `npm run start`